ionoid/mkiot/README.md

     * `use`: the name of the image to use.
 It has to be the `name` field of one of the images that were installed during the `installs` phase.

     * `name`: required field to define how to name the final artifact that contains the build output.

+    * `commands`: optional sequence of commands with their arguments that are executed according to their order.
+Command example: `["/bin/echo", "hello"]`.
+This can be used to copy files and directories into the final artifacts.
+As an example an `app.yaml` file that defines how to run the application.

+    * `files`: optional sequence of files and directories that are copied from the host file system into the final artifact.
+First element is the file or directory location on the host, and second element is where to copy the files or directories inside the artifact.

     * `compression`: specifies the archive and compression format to use, by default it uses the `tar archive` format.